Gwendoline Taylor

-Gwendoline Taylor (born 2 November 1987) is a New Zealand actress.
+Gwendoline Taylor (born 7 November 1987) is a New Zealand actress and post-production editor.
 She first appeared on screen in 2007 in Show of Hands, which was filmed in her hometown of New Plymouth.

+Career

-In 2008, Gwendoline moved to Auckland to study post-production at South Seas Film & Television School, where her tutors insisted that she belonged in front of the camera.
+In 2008, Taylor moved to Auckland to study post-production at South Seas Film & Television School.
+However, she instead started an acting career, as her tutors thought her well-suited for such.
 In 2012, she was cast as Sibyl in Spartacus: War of the Damned, a television series on the Starz network.
 She has made a number of appearances in short films and on the series Go Girls and Nothing Trivial.
-Her other film credits include a featured role as Emily in Sione's 2: Unfinished Business, the sequel to the NZ smash hit Sione's Wedding.
+Her other film credits include a featured role as Emily in Sione's 2: Unfinished Business, the sequel to Sione's Wedding.
 In 2015 she was cast as Angelica in the New Zealand film Someone to Carry Me.

+Taylor served as Post-Supervisor for the 2022 television series Lord of the Rings: The Rings of Power.